Skip to content

 OpenObserve Review

-OpenObserve is an open-source observability platform for logs, metrics, and traces with 140x lower storage costs compared to Elasticsearch.
+OpenObserve is an open-source observability platform for logs, metrics, and traces, designed to provide full-stack monitoring with significantly reduced storage costs.

 shipped Mar 19, 2026aifree